mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - If the diode is replaced with an ideal diode, how does it impact performance?
 - What is the switch node voltage potential in the off state?
 - Where is inductor current sourced from in the off state?

+### Power Bridge
+Many of these questions assume that synchronous rectification is implemented, but some also compare the behavior/performance between a low-side NFET and diode.

+- Why is the diode needed?
+What if it's removed?
 - Explain synchronous rectification.
 What are its pros/cons?
+- NFET vs PFET for high-side FET?
+What are pros and cons?
+- What are the pros and cons of a symmetrical power bridge?
+- Design a circuit to properly drive a high-side NFET.
+What considerations must be taken into account?
 - What happens if both the NFET and PFET are on at the same time?
 How do you avoid this?
 - What happens to the internal body diode in the off state?
+Draw the switch node voltage waveform.
+- What considerations must be taken given the internal body diode behavior?
+- What can you do to decrease the effect of the internal body diode?

 ### Efficiency and Ripple
 - How to size inductors/capacitors to meet ripple spec?